NxPKG/khulnasoft-docs/content/cloudflare-one/identity/idp-integration/okta-saml.md

 # Okta (SAML)

-Cloudflare Zero Trust can integrate SAML with Okta as an identity provider.
+Khulnasoft Zero Trust can integrate SAML with Okta as an identity provider.

 ## Set up Okta as a SAML provider